tc39/proposal-temporal/docs/timezone-draft.md

 In this case, it can be a plain object, which must implement `getOffsetAtInstant()`, `possibleInstants()`, and `toString()`.

 > **FIXME:** This means we have to remove any checks for the _[[InitializedTemporalTimeZone]]_ slot in all APIs, so that plain objects can use them with e.g. `Temporal.TimeZone.prototype.getOffsetFor.call(plainObject, absolute)`.

-> **FIXME:** `Temporal.TimeZone` is supposed to be an iterable through all time zones known to the implementation, but what do we do about custom time zones there?

 ## Show Me The Code